kytta/www/content/uses.md

 Nevertheless, I still choose to pay for some stuff I use.

 I pay for my email, and you should too.
 My emails live at **[Mailbox.org]**.
-It's Germany-based, not too expensive and offers everyhting I need for my workflow.
+It's Germany-based, not too expensive and offers everything I need for my workflow.
 It's also where I host my calendars and contacts.

 I also pay for **[Bitwarden]**.
 I could have easily self-hosted it, but I do not